-Is it safe to go to PNG?
-That is a question I get asked a lot and the honest answer is no, it is not 100% safe.
-Yet, where is these days and in my experience the risks are manageable and are far outweighed by the overall experience.
+Is it safe to go to PNG… This is a question I get asked a lot, and the honest answer is no, it’s not 100% safe.

-Although I spend a lot of time in Bali, my home is in Sydney and I have lived there for nearly 20 years now.
-During which time I can honestly say that I have never had a single situation where I felt threatened or in any real danger.
+Although I spend a lot of time in Bali, I’ve lived in Sydney for over 20 years.
+During that time, I’ve never felt threatened or in real danger—but that doesn’t mean Sydney is 100% safe.

 Is It Safe To Go To PNG – Port Moresby